momentphp/docs/README.md

 ]
 ```

-By default framework will display all errors as exceptions using the [Whoops!][Whoops] package if the `app.debug`
+By default framework will display all errors as exceptions using the [Whoops!][Whoops] package if the `app.displayErrorDetails`
 switch is turned on OR hide them and use `ErrorController` to render client-friendly messages if the switch is turned off.

-The value of `app.debug` configuration setting is available as a `$app->debug` service.
+The value of `app.displayErrorDetails` configuration setting is available as a `$app->debug` service.

-To sum up - setting `debug` to `false` changes the following types of things:
+To sum up - setting `app.displayErrorDetails` to `false` changes the following types of things:

 - PHP errors are not displayed
 - uncaught exceptions and fatal errors will render default internal server error page - using `ErrorController::error()`
-- uncaught `momentphp\exceptions\NotFoundException` will render default not found page - using `ErrorController::notFound()`
+- uncaught `\Slim\Exception\NotFoundException` will render default not found page - using `ErrorController::notFound()`
 - templates are not re-compiled when changed

 # Command line